wellcomecollection/identity/packages/apps/auth0-actions/src/types/README.md

 # Actions environment type definitions

-While the online editor has Typescript definitions built in, these don't seem to be publicly available.
+While the online editor has TypeScript definitions built in, these don't seem to be publicly available.

 We have asked about this in the Auth0 forums: https://community.auth0.com/t/public-type-definitions-availability/74480.